pisceskkk/Mindustry_ServerAutoSave/README.md

 ## TODOs

-- [ ] Fix the bug that when server exit, Timer thread cannot exit correctly.
+- [ ] Fix the bug that when server exits, Timer thread cannot exit correctly.

 ## Downloading